CoalaWeb/coalaweb-docs/docs/joomla/extensions/contact/guide.md

 The first thing that will need to be filled in is the **Recipient Email** with out this the system will display an error message.
-If you have purchased a Pro subscription you will also have two more fields avaliable a CC Email and a BCC email option fill these in as necessary.
+If you have purchased a Pro subscription you will also have two more fields available a CC Email and a BCC email option fill these in as necessary.
 Next you have a **Default Subject** option this will display in the email subject followed by the submitters subject if you have chosen to display this option. *\[Figure-13\]*